-Honorable Mention to Hank Blalock of Rancho Bernardo H.S. in San Diego.
-He also hit a big home run in 2003, winning the All-Star Game for the AL. Too bad it ended up NOT helping the Yankees in the Series, the home-field advantage being ignored by the Marlins.
-A solid slugger for the Texas Rangers, he has battled injury for a while, indcluding this season with the Tampa Bay Rays.
+Honorable Mention to Hank Blalock of Rancho Bernardo High School in San Diego.
+He also hit a big home run in 2003, winning the All-Star Game for the AL. Too bad it ended up not helping the Yankees in the Series, the home-field advantage being ignored by the Marlins.
+A solid slugger for the Texas Rangers, he has battled injury for a while, including this season with the Tampa Bay Rays.
 They may make the Playoffs, but chances are he won't be available.
 Still, at age 29 he's already got 153 homers.

 LF Ted Williams of Herbert Hoover H.S. in San Diego.
 No, he wasn't "the greatest hitter who ever lived."
 Babe Ruth was, and Ted was the first to admit it.
-But he got his wish: People pointed at him and SAID he was the greatest.
-They have a pretty good case.
+But he got his wish: People pointed at him and said he was the greatest.

 Honorable Mention to Brian Giles.
 Not the mediocre infielder for the 1980s Mets and Indians.
 This one, whose brother Marcus was also an All-Star, has a 136 OPS+ and 287 home runs, and reached the postseason 3 times with the Indians and twice with his hometown Padres.
 He announced his retirement prior to 2010 spring training, but at 39 I wouldn't rule out a comeback.